Jahia/widen-asset-picker/doc/en/picker.md

 <img src="../images/pickerArch.png" width="775px"/>

-The Content Editor extension **Widen Picker**  is mainly composed of a [React application][react:index.js] named `WidenPicker`.
+The Content Editor extension **Widen Picker**  is mainly composed of a [React application][react:DamWidenPickerCmp] known as `WidenPicker`.
-To be loaded, this application must be registered with jContent.
+To be loaded, this application must be registered to jContent.
 For this purpose, Jahia has created an npm/yarn module named `ui-extender`, which is a part of the `Webpack App Shell` project in Jahia ([read more about App Shell][medium:AppShell]).